 - a.
 In the event there is a tie for a championship, that tie will be broken based on the number of wins in the series or class.
 If that does not break a tie, the number of second place finishes will be compared, then thirds, fourths, etc. until the tie is broken.
 If the tie remains, the best finish in the last race will determine the champion.
 Ties will be broken as they occur as well as the end of the year. - b.
 The OVERALL Champion point structure will be derived from no more than two classes.
 Riders may enter more than two classes, but the total number of points calculated for the rider's OVERALL points are derived from the top two classes in which the rider has accumulated the most points at the end of the season.
-Novice riders are not eligible to earn points towards the OVERALL championship. - c.
+Novice riders are not eligible to earn points towards the OVERALL championship.

+c.
 End of year trophies are awarded for first, second, and third in each class.
-EXCEPT: All sportsman classes will not receive end of year awards per Sections D2.3.g.vi, D2.3.h.v, D2.3.i.v. - d.
-The top five "End of Year" riders will earn a number plate.
-The one thru five number plates will be awarded at the end of the race season.
-The competitors have the option of running the top five number or their assigned WMRRA number.
-The assigned WMRRA number will be reserved for the season in which they are a plate holder. - e.
+EXCEPT: No amateur classes will receive end of year awards per Sections D2.3.g.vi, D2.3.h.v, D2.3.i.v.

+d.
+The top five overall Champion points earners will have the option to run the corresponding plate number for the subsequent season.
+The rider's previous race number will be reserved while using the top five number plate.

+e.
 Only racers holding a current WMRRA Competition License are eligible for WMRRA Overall or Class Championships.
 Reciprocal license holders are eligible for daily trophies, contingency and awards, but accrue Season points only for the purpose of gridding.
 Reciprocal license holders who upgrade to a full WMRRA Competition License prior to July 1 of the current race season become eligible for season-end championships.